 It’s an unspoken goal of mine every year to have at least one epic shark experience, so how lucky am I that the world’s foremost shark research project OCEARCH came to Jacksonville for its latest expedition?
 I went out with the crew on Day 2 and didn’t see a single shark, BUT it was a treat just to hang out with all the researchers and scientists either way.
 The expedition ended today and they didn’t find any Great Whites out there, but they did manage to tag four tiger sharks.
 I talked about my time on the M/V OCEARCH on The Chat a few weeks ago – check it out!

 I just remembered something else keeping me busy – writing for Travelocity!
 As one of a few Gnational Gnomads, I’ve been contributing to Travelocity’s Inspire blog.
-Check out a few of my recent stories for travel tips:

 I HAVE IT.
 Thank you, husband!
 After more than 5 years of healthcare-less life, I’m finally able to go to the doctor and the dentist.
 Please excuse me while I go participate in dangerous activities with reckless abandon!